Loading...

 Matt Kefford is a writer for BusinessBecause and mba.com.

 Studying an MBA in Entrepreneurship is a great way to get started as an entrepreneur.
-You’ll learn how to be an agile, quick thinker, identifying problems and finding solutions.
+You'll learn how to be strategic and innovative while taking advantage of networking opportunities with other founders.

 While an MBA will give you the core management skills you need to progress your career, specializing in entrepreneurship will teach you how to drive innovation, whether that’s within a company or leading a startup of your own.